awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

 #### [ eksctl ]

 **To add the `kube-proxy` Amazon EKS add\-on using `eksctl`**
-Replace *`my-cluster`* with the name of your cluster and then run the following command\.
+Replace *`my-cluster`* with the name of your cluster and then run the following command\. `Eksctl` adds the latest version of the add\-on that's available for your cluster version\.

 ```
 eksctl create addon --name kube-proxy --cluster my-cluster --force